jingweimo/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
  [[item]]
   # title = "InfieldWeedingDemo"
-  content = "Precision Weeding Demo" align = "center"
+  content = "2025 Precision Weeding Demo at the MSU HTRC" align = "center"

   overlay_color = "#666"  # An HTML color value.